 This project is led by Catherine Sexton.
 The feasibility study and plan of research were submitted to Hilton in May and since then, the research has moved at pace.

 In order to enhance ownership, we are appointing sisters in each of the countries to work as Project Support Assistants.
 Four of the five are now in place.
 Although we are still working closely through the various National Associations, the relationship with each individual PSA has become key in encouraging congregations to participate.

 The Co-Director and Research Assistant have led several workshops - thus far in Kenya, Uganda, and Malawi.
 In Zambia, the PSA arranged a series of smaller meetings in different geographical locations enabling her to meet with each congregation’s leadership team.
 In Tanzania, the Research assistant, and the PSA from Kenya will introduce the project to Superiors in February 2018.
 Across the participating countries, 57 congregations have already responded, as a result of which 508 sisters are already enrolled and have considered the research question:

-In addition to the high participation among sisters which endorse the timely nature and relevance, there is considerable interest in this research:
+In addition to the high participation among sisters which endorse the timely nature and relevance, there is considerable interest in this research, as exemplified by:

 UK and Ireland

 Gemma Simmonds leads on this project, and has formulated the research question in the hope of offering congregations the understanding needed to make better-informed policies, strategies and decisions about possible future membership or indeed the choice no longer to pursue or accept new vocations: